 Time & Location:

-Maker Monday occurs on Mondays from 5:30PM to 7:00PM in room 35-310 except on institute and federal holidays.
+Maker Monday occurs on Mondays (see side bar for time and location) except on institute and federal holidays.

 Please check Announcements the day of before attending.

 To be eligible to become a member of the shop, students, faculty, and staff must satisfy at least one of the following requirements:

 - Be a mentor of the MIT MakerWorkshop,

 - Be affiliated with Course 2 (Mechanical Engineering) or in a Course 2 class,

 - Be a member of our sister shop, MIT ProtoWorks at the Martin Trust Center,